 At the elementary school level, Shorewood has been implementing Expeditionary Learning for grades K-6.
 Expeditionary Learning (EL) is exemplified by project-based learning expeditions, where students engage in interdisciplinary, in-depth study of compelling topics, in groups and in their community, with assessment coming through cumulative products, public presentations, and portfolios.
 A successful $1 million fundraising campaign helped launch EL in Shorewood’s two elementary schools.

-The UWM Teaching Fellows program will help expand those experiences for Shorewood students in grades 7-12.
-After organizing an initial Fellows session open to all teachers at the high school and intermediate school, a total of eight Teaching Fellows were selected to participate in the year-long program: Sophia Dahlen, Eric Gietzen, Renee Glembin, Mike Halloran, Amelia Hernandez, Eric Mathews, Jessica Mohagen, and Dustin Slusser.
-Teachers from different academic disciplines signed up in pairs in order to work together to develop new and/or redesigned curricula.
+The UWM Teaching Fellows program helps expand those experiences for Shorewood students in grades 7-12.
+Each year, a group of Teaching Fellows are selected to participate in the year-long program.
+Teachers from different academic disciplines sign up in pairs in order to work together to develop new and/or redesigned curricula.
 The new, interdisciplinary courses proposed by the Teaching Fellows range from Environmental Science and Literature to Engineering and Art.

-UWM faculty will encourage the Shorewood Teaching Fellows to use Design Thinking, an approach that originated at Stanford University’s d.school, in developing the new courses.
+UWM faculty encourages the Shorewood Teaching Fellows to use Design Thinking, an approach that originated at Stanford University’s d.school, in developing the new courses.
 Design Thinking is a creative methodology for producing innovative ideas and solving problems by practicing empathy in order to fully understand the problem that needs to be solved, and then rapidly testing possible solutions through an iterative process, improving the ideas until an optimal prototype for resolving the problem is generated.
-The empathy component at the beginning will help teachers consider students’ interests as they design the curricula for the new cross-curricular classes that will be offered in the 2018-19 school year.
+The empathy component at the beginning helps teachers consider students’ interests as they design the curricula for the new cross-curricular classes that will be offered in the upcoming school year.

 Since its launch, the Lubar Entrepreneurship Center has emphasized its role in serving as a resource for the community, offering connections to UWM’s broad expertise as one of America’s top research universities.
 The Lubar Center has prioritized the development of key partnerships with regional organizations, including Scale Up Milwaukee, BizStarts Milwaukee, and K-12 school systems like Shorewood.
 The Teaching Fellows program represents an example of this kind of outreach.